filecoin-project/filecoin-docs/docs/mine/spacerace.md

 To see a detailed log of all deal attempts for your miner, visit the [Calibration Dashboard](https://calibration.spacerace.filecoin.io/) and search for your miner ID.

 #### How are regional and global storage achieved measured?
 Each region (regional or global) unlocks additional FIL rewards by collectively adding more storage to the network.
-Deal success rates are not measured .
-However, winners in each region will need to meet deal success rate minimums to be eligible for rewards.
+Miners with any deal success rate count toward the regional and global storage mounts.
+However, winners in each region will need to meet deal success rate minimums (described above) to be eligible for rewards.

 #### Can I run multiple miners?
 Yes, you can combine your competition results from multiple miners.
 Once the competition begins, register all your miners with the same email address.
 Then, email mining@filecoin.io during the first week of the competition and ask for those miners to be combined on the leaderboard.
 The miners will be displayed together under a common name (your company name, for example) and treated as one miner for purposes of calculating rankings and rewards.